aheck/testbench/README.md

 Create a Linux VM in VirtualBox and install all the basic software you want to have available in all of your tests.

+Your VM must have a virtual network interface that is bridged to the network of your host machine and there must be a SSH server up and running.
+We will later use this interface to connect to your VM via SSH so your tests can instrument the VM.

 ## Configure SSH ##

-Create directory where you want to put your tests in (e.g. integration_tests).
+Create a directory where you want to put your tests in (e.g. integration_tests).
-Now go to this directory and create a file name ssh_config.json with the following contents:
+Now go to this directory and create a file named ssh_config.json with the following contents:

 ```json